FiMcMahon/shannon_allotments/README.md

 ## Code
 Throughout the building process I found many helpful tutorials online.
 I sometimes applied principles within them to the site, after fully understanding their code and modifying to fit the site's needs.

-The hamburger menu was inspired by this youtube tutorial The image gallery was inspired by Code Institutes Love Running project The sticky footer was inspired by this tutorial
+The image gallery was inspired by Code Institutes Love Running project

 ## Acknowledgements
 This website was executed and completed as a portfolio 1 Project for Diploma in Software Development (E-commerce Applications) at Code Institute.
 I would like to firstly thank my mentor,  Harry Dhillon for his patience and guidance.
 Shannon Allotments is a real concept, but the website is purely for the sake of the developer's portfolio and not for public consumption.